 - a.
 Air handling systems should be capable of achieving a specific fan power at 25% of design flow rate no greater than that achieved at 100% design flow rate. - b.
 In order to aid commissioning and to provide flexibility for future changes of use, appropriate provision would be to equip with variable speed drives those fans that are rated at more than 1100 W and which form part of the environmental control systems, including smoke control fans used for control of overheating.
 The provision is not applicable to smoke control fans and similar ventilation systems only used in abnormal circumstances. - c.
 In order to limit air leakage, ventilation ductwork should be made and assembled so as to be reasonably airtight.
 Ways of meeting this requirement would be to comply with the specifications given in: - i.
-B&ES DW14413.
-Membership of the B&ES specialist ductwork group or the Association of Ductwork Contractors and Allied Services is one way of demonstrating suitable qualifications; or - ii.
+BESA DW144; or - ii.
 British Standards such as BS EN 1507, BS EN 12237 and BS EN 13403. - d.
 In order to limit air leakage, air handling units should be made and assembled so as to be reasonably airtight.
-Ways of meeting this requirement would be to comply with Class L2 air leakage given in BS EN 1886:200714. - e.
+Ways of meeting this requirement would be to comply with Class L2 air leakage given in BS EN 1886. - e.
 The specific fan power of air distribution systems at the design air flow rate should be no worse than in Table 23 for new and existing buildings.
 Specific fan power is a function of the system resistance that the fan has to overcome to provide the required flow rate.
-BS EN 1377940 Table A8 provides guidance on system pressure drop.
-To minimise specific fan power it is recommended that the 'low range' is used as a design target.